sejal-27/Task1/README.md

-This repository includes all the files that contains the assignments of task1 only.
+This repository includes all the files that contain the assignments of task1 only.